Kai-Wei Teng: San Francisco Giants

 On July 31, 2019, the Twins traded Teng, Jaylin Davis, and Prelander Berroa to the San Francisco Giants in exchange for Sam Dyson.
 He made five starts for the Single–A Augusta GreenJackets, recording a 1.55 ERA with 39 strikeouts across 39 2/3 innings of work.
 Teng did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On June 2, 2021, while pitching for the High–A Eugene Emeralds, he was suspended for 10 games after umpires found a foreign substance in his glove.
 In 21 starts for Eugene, Teng recorded a 4.33 ERA with 142 strikeouts in 95 2/3 innings of work.
 Teng spent the 2022 season with the Double–A Richmond Flying Squirrels, making 28 starts and registering a 6–12 record and 5.22 ERA with a career–high 169 strikeouts in 136 1/3 innings pitched.

 Teng began the 2023 season back with Double–A Richmond, starting 12 games and posting a 4.75 ERA with 68 strikeouts in 47 1/3 innings of work.
 On June 18, 2023, he was promoted to the Triple–A Sacramento River Cats.
 In 17 games (16 starts) for Sacramento, Teng logged a 6–5 record and 4.22 ERA with 96 strikeouts across 76 innings pitched.

 On November 14, 2023, the Giants added Teng to their 40-man roster to protect him from the Rule 5 draft.
 He spent some time in major league spring training, and was optioned to Triple–A Sacramento to begin the 2024 season.
 On March 29, 2024, Teng was promoted to the major leagues for the first time.
 Teng made his major league debut in relief of Daulton Jefferies, pitching three innings while yielding four hits and three runs.
 In 4 games during his rookie campaign, he struggled to a 9.82 ERA with 7 strikeouts over 11 innings of work.
 Teng was designated for assignment by San Francisco on November 19.
 On November 22, the Giants non–tendered Teng, making him a free agent.

 On November 29, 2024, Teng re–signed with the Giants organization on a minor league contract.
-In 25 appearances for Triple-A Sacramento, he posted a 3-2 record and 3.67 ERA with 86 strikeouts and two saves over 54 innings of work.
+In 25 appearances for Triple-A Sacramento, he posted a 3–2 record and 3.67 ERA with 86 strikeouts and two saves over 54 innings of work.
 On August 1, 2025, the Giants selected Teng's contract, adding him to their active roster.
 Teng started his first game in the major leagues that night, pitching 3 1/3 innings in a loss against the New York Mets.
 Teng earned his first win on August 8, pitching five innings in relief of opener Matt Gage against the Washington Nationals.
+He made eight appearances (seven starts) for San Francisco during the year, accumulating a 2–4 record and 6.37 ERA with 39 strikeouts across 29 2/3 innings pitched.